Charles Lanyon: Ulster Institute for the Deaf, Dumb and Blind, Lisburn Road, Belfast (1845)

 Lanyon built this large redbrick building on the Lisburn Road, on the site currently occupied by the Medical Biology Centre (MBC), Queen's University of Belfast on which he based Queens College.
-Unlike Queens, it was not kept well and it was demolished in 1965.
+Unlike Queen's, it was not kept well and it was demolished in 1965.

 Randalstown Viaducts, Randalstown (1847)

-Out of these two bridges, only the taller, newer one is designed by Sir Charles.
-This one bridge is a 4 arch viaduct.
+Of these two bridges, only the taller, newer one – a four-arch viaduct – was designed by Lanyon..

 Queen's University (1849)

-Lanyon designed the main building of Queen's University of Belfast in 1849, the design for the central tower was based on Magdalen College in Oxford, and is repeated in the smaller towers.
+Lanyon designed the main building of Queen's University of Belfast in 1847–1849, The design for the central tower was based on Magdalen College in Oxford, and is repeated in the smaller towers.
 The back of the building is not as intricate as the front, as the college had problems with funding.
 The building is famous for its Gothic Revival facade and Great Hall.

 The main atrium of the Lanyon building houses a marble statue of Galileo.
-Most notable for his advances in Physics, he was also a deep thinker and Philosopher, resulting in the statue portrayed seated.
+Most notable for his advances in physics, he was also a deep thinker and philosopher, resulting in the statue portrayed seated.

 The Great Hall underwent an extensive £2.5m renovation in 2002, restoring it to Lanyon's original plans.
 The restoration was funded by the Heritage Lottery Fund and the hall was reopened by The Prince of Wales.
 Lanyon also designed the nearby Union Theological College.